collid1502/example_code_hub/readMe.md

 - `Apache Hive`: HiveQL is similar to SQL, & utilises Hadoop Map-Reduce for big data operations on Hadoop/HDFS
 - `Bash`: Commond line language for Linux.
 Ability to complete standard tasks that could be achieved through point & click for example
 - `Batch`: Running Windows CMD scripts
+- `Diagrams`: Example pattern diagrams built using tools like Draw.io
 - `Docker`: Docker is an open platform for developing, shipping, and running applications.
 Docker enables you to separate your applications from your infrastructure so you can deliver software quickly.
 With Docker, you can manage your infrastructure in the same ways you manage your applications.
 - `HDFS Shell`: Example commands for HDFS CLI, such as killing applications via YARN, copying from local folders to HDFS etc.
-- `Python` : general python programming, used within Data Analysis, Engineering and other tasks
+- `Python`: general python programming, used within Data Analysis, Engineering and other tasks
+- `Remote Dev`: Example for setting up remote development from laptop to AWS, accessing greater compute power when needed
 - `SAS`: Base SAS langauge, covering DATA STEPS, PROC SQL, MACRO, LOOPS, import/export, reading flat files etc.
 - `Scala`: Statically typed language, and also the base language for Apache Spark.
 Some examples of spark-shell scripts, creating methods, JARs etc.
 - `Spark`: Apache Spark™ is a multi-language engine for executing data engineering, data science, and machine learning on single-node machines or clusters.